nus-cs2113-AY2223S1/ip/docs/README.md

 `checkout 2022-10-15`

 **Expected outcome:**
-All deadlines and events occuring on the specified date will be listed out.
+All deadlines and events occurring on the specified date will be listed out.
 ```
 Here are the corresponding deadlines and events!
 [E][ ] minecraft event 2022 (at: Oct 15 2022, SATURDAY, 19:30)